-• The purpose of this paragraph is to explain the vision of A P J Abdul Kalam for India among developed nations.
+• The purpose of this paragraph is to explain how A P J Abdul Kalam visions India among developed nations.

 Another example of purpose statement can be given on the topic 'how dirty our cities are':

 • The purpose of this paragraph is to describe how dirty our cities are becoming.